 Erin Elliott has come up through the ranks at Fuller Hospital starting her career as a Mental Health Specialist.
-Since that time, Erin has held multiple positions in other hospitals bringing her to her current position as the Director of Admissions and Project Development of Fuller Hospital.
+Since that time, Erin has held multiple positions in other hospitals bringing her to her current position as the Director of Staff Experience and Project Development of Fuller Hospital.
 Erin brings a wealth of knowledge about hospital systems, operations and practices.
 As the previous Operations Manager of a large 2-hospital system, Erin was integral in driving both patient satisfaction scores as well as internal best practices.
 Erin’s drive to create an intake department that is both accessible to referral sources as well as patients and their families is what Fuller is about.